deepmomaya/BigData-and-CloudComputing/BDCC-4/readme.md

 ## Assignment 4

 This assignment focuses on visualizing and displaying data results on Azure.
-Users customize queries and view graphical representations of data sets.
+Users can customize queries and view graphical representations of data sets.

 ### Features:
 - Import data sets into a relational SQL database.